VolkanSah/NMAP-Black-Python/README.md

-# NMAP-Black-Python
+# NMAP-Black-Python (Example)
+**WARNING: This tool is intended for educational and ethical hacking purposes only.
+Scanning networks without permission can be illegal and may result in criminal charges.
+Use this tool responsibly and only on networks you have permission to access.**

+NMAP-Black-Python is a Python script designed to automate the process of scanning networks for vulnerabilities and open ports using Nmap.
+This script reads domain names from a text file, scans them using Nmap, and stores the results in a CSV file for easy analysis.

+## How to Use
-Prepare a text file (domains.txt) with the domains you want to scan, with one domain per line.
-This file should contain both local and external domains.
+- Prepare a text file (domains.txt) containing the domains you want to scan, with one domain per line.
+This file should include both local and external domains.

-Use Python to read the text file and extract the domain names.
-You can use built-in file handling functions in Python, such as open() and readlines(), to read the text file and store the domain names in a list.
+- Use Python to read the text file and extract the domain names.
+Python's built-in file handling functions, such as open() and readlines(), can be used to read the text file and store the domain names in a list.

-Iterate through the list of domain names and use subprocess module in Python to execute Nmap commands with the appropriate options for scanning vulnerabilities and open ports.
-You can use the -p option to specify the ports to scan, and the -oX option to output the results in XML format.
+- Iterate through the list of domain names and use the subprocess module in Python to execute Nmap commands with the appropriate options for scanning vulnerabilities and open ports.
+The -p option can be used to specify the ports to scan, and the -oX option can be used to output the results in XML format.

-Parse the XML output of Nmap using Python's built-in XML parsing libraries, such as xml.etree.ElementTree, to extract the relevant information, such as open ports and vulnerabilities.
+- Parse the XML output of Nmap using Python's built-in XML parsing libraries, such as xml.etree.ElementTree, to extract relevant information, such as open ports and vulnerabilities.

-Store the extracted information in a CSV file using Python's CSV module, which allows you to write data to a CSV file in a structured format.
+- Store the extracted information in a CSV file using Python's csv module, which enables writing data to a CSV file in a structured format.

-Once the scanning and parsing process is complete, you can analyze the results in the CSV file to identify vulnerabilities and open ports in networks.
+- Once the scanning and parsing process is complete, analyze the results in the CSV file to identify vulnerabilities and open ports in the networks.

- example:
+## Example

 ```
 import subprocess